dp-oss/Sec-Notes/Exam Objectives.md

         - often the root CA is seperated from network to protect it from comproimse
         - intermediate CAs will sign the certificates that are in use, limiting the scope of a potential compromise to a single intermediate CA
     - Stapling:
-        - checking Online certificate status protocol to check status of a certificate can take up resources and slow down connections
+        - using Online certificate status protocol to check status of a certificate every time you connect can take up resources and slow down connections
         - to prevent constant checking, a local copy of the OCSP status is included on the web server and is refreshed with the CA regularly
         - stapling is adding the OCSP status from the local server into the inital SSL/TLS handshake so that a connection with the CA doesn't need to be made
     - Pinning: